Costa Rica Food: Top 25 Costa Rican Dishes

-Compiled for you here is a list of the top 25 foods in Costa Rica that can brighten anyone’s day.
+Here’s a wonderful compilation of the top 25 foods in Costa Rica that are guaranteed to brighten anyone’s day!

 1. Gallo Pinto